reviewboard/reviewboard/docs/manual/admin/installation/creating-sites.rst

    greatly improve performance of your Review Board installation.
 If possible, put this on a server with a lot of RAM.

+.. admonition:: Apache should use the Prefork MPM

+   The Worker MPM uses multiple threads, which can cause numerous problems with Review Board's dashboard and extensions implementations.
+In order for Review Board to work correctly, it should use the single-threaded Prefork MPM.

 .. admonition:: SQLite should only be used for test installations.

    While useful and portable, SQLite does not handle large loads with many